mrbackend/java-trampoline/docs/user-guide.md

 of a functional visitor pattern, but without the need for a separate `TreeVisitor` class.
 Instead, we must provide three callbacks, one for each node type.

-We can make a very general purpose method for recursively traversing the leaves of `Tree`:
+We can make a very general purpose method for recursively traversing the leaves of a `Tree`:
 ```java
 public class TreeOps {
     public static <A, B> B foldLeft(Tree<A> tree, BiFunction<B, A, B> reduce, B init) {